Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Eastern Michigan Stats and Trends

-- Eastern Michigan has two wins against the spread in seven games this year.

-- This season, the Eagles have one against the spread win in two games as a favorite of 3 points or more.
+- This season, the Eagles have one ATS win in two games as a favorite of 3.5 points or more.

-- Eastern Michigan's games this year have gone over the point total three times in six opportunities (50%).
+- Eastern Michigan's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).

 - Eastern Michigan is 1-2 against the spread and 3-1 overall this season when the team notches more than 25.1 points.

-- When Eastern Michigan amasses over 346.6 yards, the team is 1-3 against the spread and 3-2 overall.
+- Eastern Michigan is 1-3 against the spread and 3-2 overall when the team picks up over 346.6 yards.

 - The Eagles have turned the ball over nine times this season, two fewer than the Falcons have forced (11).